 Do sleeping pads go inside sleeping bags?

 No, sleeping pads go under the sleeping bags.
-A Sleeping bag provides warmth and therefore it should fit snugly around your body.
+A sleeping bag provides warmth and therefore it should fit snugly around your body.
+Some sleeping bags do, however, feature sleeves or straps on the backside to secure it to the sleeping pad.